rooklift/nibbler/README.md

 Leela running out of RAM can be a problem if searches go on too long.
 You might like to set a reasonable node limit (in the Engine menu), perhaps 10 million or so.

-Note that other UCI engines should run OK if they support Chess960 castling format, but the results will be poor because we use `MultiPV`, which cripples traditional A/B engines.

 # Thanks

 Thanks to everyone in Discord and GitHub who's offered advice and suggestions; and thanks to all Lc0 devs and GPU-hours contributors!